The Daily Spark

 Want it delivered daily to your inbox?

-Source: WDI, Apollo Chief Economist
+Source: FOMC, Bloomberg, Apollo Chief Economist

 Download high-res chart(s)